Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychImaging.md

 \* 'MirrorDisplayTo2ndOutputHead' Mirror the content of the onscreen
-  window to given 2nd screen, ie., to a 2nd output connector (head)
+  window to the given 2nd screen, ie., to a 2nd video output (head) of a
-  of a dualhead graphics card.
-This should give the same result as if one
+  multi-display setup.
+This should give roughly the same result as if one
   switches the graphics card into "Mirror mode" or "Clone mode" via the
-  display settings panel of your operating system.
+  display settings panel of your operating system, but with different
+  tradeoffs.
+The disadvantage compared to use of an operating system provided
+  mirror mode is that it requires more gpu processing, adding one millisecond to
+  potentially multiple milliseconds of processing time to each [Screen](Screen)('[Flip](Flip)').

+  The advantage is that it allows for proper visual stimulation timing and for
+  higher animation framerates in various configurations in which the operating
+  system provided mechanisms would cause impaired timing and drastically reduced
+  or erratic framerates, especially when the subject visual stimulation display
+  and the experimenter feedback mirror display do not have perfectly synchronized
+  video refesh cycles, e.g., because the two displays are not the same model and
+  vendor, or can't be set to the same video resolution and refresh rate, or
+  can't be connected both to the same type of video link (e.g. not both via
+  [DisplayPort)](DisplayPort)), or operating system limitations prevent synchronized scanout.
+  Non-synchronized video refresh can cause broken timing, strong judder of
+  animations or severely reduced framerate, e.g., if a 60 Hz experimenter
+  display throttles all animations down to 60 fps, even though the subjects
+  stimulus display is configured for 120 Hz operation.
+This mode will run the
+  main window for stimulus presentation with proper timing and vsync, whereas
+  it runs the experimenter feedback "mirror" display without vsync, allowing
+  for tearing artifacts to happen, in exchange for optimal timing and performance
+  on the main display.

+  Another advantage is that this allows to display an overlay window on top of
+  the visual stimulus mirror image, to supply some additional debug information
+  to the experimenter.
+Operating system provided mirror modes don't allow for
+  such overlays.

-  This function only works for monoscopic displays, ie., it can not be
+  This function only works for monoscopic displays and single-window stereo
-  used simultaneously with any stereo display mode.
-The reason is that it
+  modes (steremode 2 - 9 and some [PsychImaging](PsychImaging) modes), it can not be used with
+  frame-sequential or dual-window / dual-stream stereo display modes, as it
-  internally uses stereomode 10 with a few modifications to get its job
+  internally uses the machinery for stereomode 10 with a few modifications to
-  done, so obviously neither mode 10 nor any other mode can be used
+  get its job done, so obviously neither dual-window mode 10 nor any similar
-  without interference.
+  mode can be used without interference.

-  Only use this function for mirroring onto the 2nd head of a dual-head
+  This function is typically used for mirroring onto a secondary display of a
-  graphics card under [MacOS](MacOS)/X, or if you need to mirror onto a 2nd head
+  multi-display setup on Apple macOS, or if you need to mirror on Microsoft
-  on MS-Windows and can't use "desktop spanning" mode on Windows to
+  Windows and can't use "desktop spanning" mode on Windows to achieve dual
-  achieve dual display output.
-If possible on your setup and OS, rather use
+  display output.
+On Linux/X11, this can be useful in combination with the
+  Vulkan display backend, ie. the 'UseVulkanDisplay' task.
+On Linux or Windows
+  with a properly synchronized dual-display setup, rather use the task
   'MirrorDisplayToSingleSplitWindow' (see below).
-That mode should work
+That task should work
-  well on dual-head graphics cards on MS-Windows or GNU/Linux, as well as
+  well on in synchronized mode, and is more efficient.
+It would also work well
   in conjunction with a hardware display splitter attached to a single
   head on any operating system.
 It has the advantage of consuming less
   memory and compute ressources, so it is potentially faster or provides
   a more reliable overall timing.
+On modern Linux distributions with X-Server
+  version 21 or later, e.g., Ubuntu 22.04-LTS or later, that more efficient
+  mode can also be made to work, after special setup with [XOrgConfCreator](XOrgConfCreator), on
+  unsynchronized displays.

-  Usage: [PsychImaging](PsychImaging)('AddTask', 'General', 'MirrorDisplayTo2ndOutputHead', mirrorScreen [, mirrorRectangle]);
+  Usage: [PsychImaging](PsychImaging)('AddTask', 'General', 'MirrorDisplayTo2ndOutputHead', mirrorScreen [, mirrorRectangle=[]][, specialFlags=0][, useOverlay=0]);

   The content of the onscreen window shall be shown not only on the
   display associated with the screen given to [PsychImaging](PsychImaging)('OpenWindow',